 Dr. Gordon was most recently the attending craniofacial surgeon at Cincinnati Children’s Hospital Medical Center and Shriner’s Hospital for Children, as well as a professor of surgery at the University of Cincinnati College of Medicine.

 - MD and BS from the University of Michigan

 - Residency in surgery at Union Memorial Hospital in Baltimore and in plastic and reconstructive surgery at the University of Louisville

 - Research fellowship in surgery at Johns Hopkins University

-Conditions that Dr. Gordon frequently treat include hemifacial macrosomia, Treacher Collins, Goldenhar, Pierre Robin and Crouzon syndromes – all genetic disorders that affect the way the face develops.
-With his expertise, he has created specialized devices and uses minimally invasive surgery whenever possible.
-He also created a new design of helmet for a baby’s head when it needs reshaped.
+Dr. Gordon treats children with an array of conditions that affect the way the face and skull develop.
+These include Treacher Collins syndrome (TCS), Nager syndrome (NS), Crouzon syndrome (CS), Goldenhar syndrome (GS)/Hemifacial Macrosomia (HFM), Pierre Robin sequence (PRS), and Craniosynostosis, among others.
+With his expertise, he has created custom specialized devices and uses minimally invasive surgery whenever possible.
+He also created a new design of helmet for a baby’s head when it needs reshaping.
 Cast in a doctor’s office, it allows treatment to begin immediately instead of waiting several weeks.